sijal001/AI_powered_Background-Remove/README.md

 We would like to thank:
-- [Faktion](https://www.faktion.com/) for the opportunity to work on this use-case
 - Lijun Wang, Huchuan Lu, Yifan Wang ,Mengyang Feng, Dong Wang, Baocai Yin, Xiang Ruan for the *DUTS* dataset
 - and our colleagues and coaches at [BeCode](https://becode.org) for their help and guidance.